Special Educational Needs and Disabilities

 - For students joining the Academy at the beginning of Year 7 a clear transition procedure is in place to work with primary schools, parents and students to assist with transition.

-- The Year 7 Head of Year or Guild Heads visit all Primary Schools to meet with the Year 6 teacher and with students.
+- The Year 7 Progress Lead or Student Support Assistant visit all Primary Schools to meet with the Year 6 teacher and with students.

 - The SENCO is available to visit all Primary Schools and will do so when requested by the Primary School to discuss individual student’s needs.